 The flightlines are in Operation IceBridge polar stereographic projections for Greenland Standard Parallel 70° N and Longitude of the Origin 45° W, and Antarctica Standard Parallel 71° S and Longitude of the Origin 0° E.

-These data were collected as part of Operation IceBridge funded campaigns from 2010 to the present.
-Multi-year data collected prior to Operation IceBridge from 1995 to 2009 are from CReSIS.
+These data were collected as part of Operation IceBridge funded campaigns from 2010 to 2012.
+Multi-year data collected prior to Operation IceBridge from 2006 to 2009 are from CReSIS.

 IceBridge campaigns are conducted on an annual repeating basis.
 Arctic and Greenland campaigns are conducted during March, April, and May, and Antarctic campaigns are conducted during October and November.